 Providing camp programs for children and adults with disabilities, and their families.

-Offers seven six-day overnight sessions geared toward various ages and disabilities.
+It offers seven six-day overnight sessions geared toward various ages and disabilities.

 Year-round camping & therapeutic recreation program provides life-changing experiences in a safe environment for youth and adults with disabilities.